 Fines can be up to 20 million Euros or 4 percent of an organisation’s worldwide revenue, whatever is higher.

 There is no quick fix to compliance.
 As a start (if you haven’t done so already), you should determine how GDPR applies to your organisation and the way it uses EU personal data.
 You may need to sign data processing agreements with your data processors, and you should look carefully at the security of your computing systems and data processing operations.
-Citrix’s GDPR Resource Kit may be a helpful for your GDPR readiness efforts.

 If your organisation is responsible for collecting data and determining how it is processed (a “data controller”), GDPR requires that you enter into an agreement with anyone who handles data on your behalf (“data processors”).
 A data processing agreement is an agreement between a data controller and a data processor setting out how they will both meet the requirements of the GDPR.
 Citrix provides a Data Processing Addendum (DPA) for this purpose

 That depends on how your organisation works with Citrix.
-If you obtain Services (such as Citrix Cloud Services) and Citrix holds your personal data within those Services, then Citrix is a data processor.
+If you obtain services (such as Citrix cloud services) and Citrix holds your personal data within those services, then Citrix is a data processor.

 This Citrix Data Processing Addendum (DPA) is part of the Citrix EULA, EUSA or services agreement applicable to the Services (“Agreement”) and does not require execution.
 The Citrix EU Standard Contractual Clauses, however, may be executed at your option.